rumschuettel/quantum-benchmarks/README.md

     ./runner.py --help

-The default output directory is under `./runs`, but can be modified. `./refresh.sh` periodically tries to update the benchmarks (e.g. for IBM); it takes as optional parameter a conda environment to launch first.
+The default output directory is under `./runs`, but can be modified.

+There are also some bash scripts included that can be used on linux systems to automate some task.
+The script `./refresh.sh` periodically tries to update the benchmarks (e.g. for IBM); it takes as optional parameter a conda environment to launch first.
-The default runs can e.g. be invoked via
+The default runs can also be invoked via the script

     ./run-all-benchmarks.sh ibm cloud ibmq_lima